What is STEM?

 - Attend at least 75% of all required program meetings

-- Participate in Distinguished Achievement Program
+- Successfully complete the Distinguished Achievement Program

 - Graduate "Magna Cum Laude" 3.5 or higher